11 Times Donald Trump Looked Like He Was Done For

 More than a month later, though, Trump made a similar statement, criticizing Clinton for being surrounded by armed Secret Service guards and suggesting that, perhaps, they should stop carrying guns and "see what happens to her."

 "I think that her bodyguards should drop all weapons," Trump said.
 "They should disarm, right?
 I think they should disarm.
-Immediately, what do you think?
+Immediately.
+What do you think?
 Yeah, take their guns away.
 She doesn't want guns.
-Take their— let's see what happens to her.
+Take their — let's see what happens to her.
 Take their guns away, OK?
 It'll be very dangerous."

 Trump's campaign claimed he was simply being "sarcastic."